fregu856/papers/summaries/Gaussian Process Behaviour in Wide Deep Neural Networks.md

 ****

 #### General comments on paper quality:
-- Very well written and mathematically rigorous paper that I'd recommend anyone interested in theoretical properties of deep learning to read.
+- Well written and mathematically rigorous paper that I'd recommend anyone interested in theoretical properties of deep learning to read.
 An interesting and pleasent read.

 #### Paper overview:
 - The authors study the relationship between random, wide, fully connected, feedforward neural networks and Gaussian processes.